How to Strengthen the GA4 MCP with Benchmarking and Cost Data Imports

 However, it’s important to remember that MCP’s ability to retrieve benchmarking data lies in the insights you gain from these comparisons.
 If your metrics fall behind in a specific area, that’s your cue to investigate and optimize.
 On the other hand, outperforming competitors can confirm that your strategy is working.Think of Benchmarking as your performance compass.
 It shows you not just where you are, but where you could be and that’s a vital step before introducing AI-driven analysis through MCP.

-Why Cost Data Import Is Important in Preparing for MCP
+Why the Cost Data Import Is Important in Preparing for MCP

 Illustration of a digital analyst managing data uploads and cloud connections using a tablet, representing data integration and preparation for advanced analytics.